chloeyen/TMUber/README.md

-All Java files compiled successfully without encountering any errors, and the program's outputs matched the expected results as shown in demo video.
+All Java files compiled successfully without encountering any errors, and the program's outputs matched the expected results as shown in the demo video.
 However, if register a new user/driver and then load preregistered users or drivers.
 The new registered user/driver won't be saved.
 If register after loading preregistered users/drivers, the program works as expected.
 Other than that, no discrepancies or issues were found during the testing phase.